bastiondigital/highlightjs-tact/README.md

 - The official site for the Highlight.js library is <https://highlightjs.org/>.
 - The Highlight.js GitHub project: <https://github.com/highlightjs/highlight.js>
-- Learn more about FunC: <https://docs.ton.org/develop/func/overview>
+- Learn more about Tact: <https://tact-lang.org/>